ddmv19/Frontend-TicTacToe-/README.md

 # Tic Tac Toe Game

-This project is development like a practice
+This project is beign developed for practice purposes

 ### Notas